TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 More information can be found in the documentation on crowdin: https://support.crowdin.com/configuration-file/

-.. index:: Crowdin; Migration from Pootle
+.. index:: `Crowdin`:pn:; Migration from Pootle

 How can I migrate translations from Pootle?
 -------------------------------------------
-If translations exist on Pootle there is no need to retranslate everything on Crowdin again - you can import those.
+If translations exist on Pootle there is no need to retranslate everything on `Crowdin`:pn: again - you can import those.

 #. **Fetch translations**